edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 * The first article describes the data set processing:

-[Feature Extraction and Reduction Applied to Sensorless Drive Diagnosis.]() Bator, Martyna & Dicks, Alexander & Mönks, Uwe & Lohweg, Volker.
+[Feature Extraction and Reduction Applied to Sensorless Drive Diagnosis.](https://www.researchgate.net/publication/264273485_Feature_Extraction_and_Reduction_Applied_to_Sensorless_Drive_Diagnosis) Bator, Martyna & Dicks, Alexander & Mönks, Uwe & Lohweg, Volker.
 (2012).

-* The second article is a berif of the first article:
+* The second article is a brief of the first article:

-[Sensorless Drive Diagnosis Using Automated Feature Extraction, Significance Ranking and Reduction]() Bayer, M. Bator, U. Mönks, A. Dicks, O. Enge-Rosenblatt, and V. Lohweg.
+[Sensorless Drive Diagnosis Using Automated Feature Extraction, Significance Ranking and Reduction](https://www.researchgate.net/publication/261282496_Sensorless_drive_diagnosis_using_automated_feature_extraction_significance_ranking_and_reduction) Bayer, M. Bator, U. Mönks, A. Dicks, O. Enge-Rosenblatt, and V. Lohweg.
 2013.

 * The third articles in evaluating several machine learning methods:

 [Evaluation of Machine Learning for Sensorless Detection and Classification of Faults in Electromechanical Drive Systems](https://www.researchgate.net/publication/344492789_Evaluation_of_Machine_Learning_for_Sensorless_Detection_and_Classification_of_Faults_in_Electromechanical_Drive_Systems) T. Gruner et al. 2020.

-* Fourh article that is using the same dataset (not the same authors):
+* Fourth article that is using the same dataset (not the same authors):

 [Group Sparse Regularization for Deep Neural Networks](https://arxiv.org/abs/1607.00485) S. Scardapane, D.Comminiello, A. Hussain, A. Uncini.
 2016